session

 app_url

-(string): A url used to fetch app metadata (i.e. title, icon) using the same properties found in .
+(string): A URL used to fetch app metadata (such as title and icon) using the same properties found in Display your app.timestamp

 (number): The timestamp at which the user approved the connection.
-At the time of this writing, sessions do not expire.
+At the time of this writing, sessions do not expire.chain

 (string): The chain that the user connected to at the start of the session.
-Sessions cannot be used across two different chains with the same keypair (e.g. the user cannot connect to Solana and then sign on Ethereum).
+Sessions can’t be used across two different chains with the same keypair (for example, the user can’t connect to Solana and then sign on Ethereum).
 At the time of this writing, Phantom only supports solana

 (string) (optional): The approved cluster that the app and user initially connected to.
 Solana-only.
 Can be either: mainnet-beta